Episode 149 | January 1, 2019

 Number three tip to living a stellar life, embrace every experience no matter how painful and seemingly destructive for you to complete your journey here on earth and see that there are no bad experiences.
 We create bad experiences in our minds.
 So by doing those three things, by coming first of service, then inspiring yourself through your breath and then including every experience that you have as an integral part of your path, you’re an unstoppable force of nature.

-embrace every experience no matter how painful and seemingly destructive for you to complete your journey here on earth and see that there are no bad experiences.
+Embrace every experience no matter how painful and seemingly destructive for you to complete your journey here on earth and see that there are no bad experiences.

 Sam, thank you.
 Today’s conversation was extraordinary.
 And I’m sure, so many people want to connect with you and study with you.
 Where can they find you?